needle-mirror/com.unity.entities/Documentation~/component_data.md

 ---
 # ComponentData

-ComponentData in Unity (also known as acomponentin standard ECS terms) is a struct that contains only the instance data for an [entity](entity.md).
+ComponentData in Unity (also known as a component in standard ECS terms) is a struct that contains only the instance data for an [entity](entities.md).
 ComponentData cannot contain methods.
 To put this in terms of the old Unity system, this is somewhat similar to an old Component class, but one that **only contains variables**.

 Unity ECS provides an interface called `IComponentData` that you can implement in your code.